enovation/moodle-blocks_analytics/README.md

 - Allows configuration of dashboard settings via the block interface.
 - Supports URL parameters for customizing the embedded dashboard.

+## Requirements ##

+This block relies on an external analytics service, such as https://www.metabase.com/, to display embedded dashboards via iframe.

+To use this plugin, you will need:
+- An active Metabase instance
+- A configured dashboard ID to embed.
+- A signed JWT token for secure embedding (see: https://www.metabase.com/docs/latest/embedding/start).

+You can set the required configuration values (URL and secret key) in the plugin settings within Moodle:
+- **metabaseurl** – base URL of your Metabase instance (e.g. `https://metabase.com`)
+- **metabasekey** – secret key used to sign the JWT token

 ## Dependencies ##